benelan/stencil-remix/README.md

 # Stencil Remix
 See `master` branch for repro case of https://github.com/ionic-team/stencil-ds-output-targets/issues/226

+Remix does not support pre-rendering at this time, but they have [an open issue discussing it](https://github.com/remix-run/remix/issues/179).
+Go give it a thumbs up!

-[Remix does not support pre-rendering at this time.](https://github.com/remix-run/remix/issues/179) I was able to get the components to render on the client, but that defeats the purpose of an SSR framework.
-The better option is to use NextJS or another framework that supports pre-rendering.
+I was able to get the components to render on the client, but that defeats the purpose of an SSR framework.
+The better option is to use NextJS or another framework that supports pre-rendering until Remix does too.

 ### Run the example